 Every writer knows just how important inspiration is as the force you rely on to produce that brilliant story.
-Sometimes it comes to you naturally, but other times it can be quite elusive till you reach that point where you are stuck.
+Sometimes it comes to you naturally, but other times it can be quite elusive till you are stuck.

 For most of my writing, especially the short stories and poetry, I derive inspiration from random sources; from personal experiences, the experiences of others, favourite authors, music and the natural world, to the chaos of the city, and boring lectures or conferences, the sources of inspiration are varied for every writer.
 However, there comes a time when you have to expand your horizons when the usual sources fall short.